BarbWire-1/curved-text/management.md

 ~~TODO M 25.1 Add column(s) for CSS in interface spec.~~\
 TODO M 25.2 Decide how to indicate priorities in interface spec (eg, essential, desirable, luxury, dream).\
 TODO M 25.3 Discuss: having another interface spec (desirable at A but transformable at B)\
+TODO M 27 Discuss: run-time changes to CSS won't have any effect if attribute values are copied from dummy elements at startup.
+Might need redraw().
 TODO M 30 Flesh out interface spec (non-animations).\
 TODO M 35 Flesh out interface spec (animations).\
 TODO M 40 Implement all essential interface capabilities.